matsieftw/matsie-tools/create-directory/README.md

 ## Installation

-Copy contents of txt file and paste it into your `.bashrc`, `.zshrc` or whatever file you implement shell functions in.
+Copy contents of `cmdir.sh` and paste it into your `.bashrc`, `.zshrc` or whatever file you implement shell functions in.

 ## Usage